- Indoor Swimming Pool (April - October)

 - The Fudge Factory

 Rich with Latter-Day Saints (LDS) history, Nauvoo has countless, remarkable sites to visit.
-With over 50 free historic LDS sites, you’ll always have places to go and things to do in Nauvoo and the surrounding area.
-We are within walking distance to downtown Nauvoo and the historic Nauvoo sites.
-Since Carthage is only minutes from Nauvoo, you can take a day trip to visit other historic sites in the area.
-Make sure you see our Nauvoo Activities page for a complete list of must-sees while in Nauvoo.
+You'll always have places to go and things to do in Nauvoo and the surrounding area.
+Nauvoo has over 50 free historic LDS sites.
+Since Carthage is only minutes away from Nauvoo, you can take a day trip to visit other historic sites in the area.
+Make sure you see our Attractios page for a complete must-sees in Nauvoo.

 We Cater To Large Groups!